ptabriz/FOSS4G_workshop/README.md

 __Below:__ A Header with tabs

 ### III.
 Editors
-Now that you have some general ideas about the interface, in following we will review some of the commonly used editors.
+Now that you have some general ideas about the interface, we will review some of the commonly used editors.

 ### 3D view
 The __3D View__ is the visual interface with the 3D data and scene with numerous functionalities for modeling, animation, texture painting, etc. Unlike the 2D environment of GIS software, where you can only navigate in x and y directions, 3D viewport allows full control over our viewing angle, depth, size, etc. You can press and hold down mouse scroll (or middle click) button to change the viewing angle (or orbiting around), shift and drag to pan, and roll to zoom back and forth.